November Project Update

 Why has a boat launch been added to the design?
 The 2013 Leisure Service Master Plan included eight recommendations for future development of Fernie’s Annex Park.
 One of the recommendations is to create a non-motorized boat launch for kayaks and canoes at the northern end of the Annex Park, considering vehicle access.

 Based on this recommendation, a hand boat launch was incorporated into the 90% design.
 Adding this feature to the project creates a safe access point to the river, taking advantage of the construction and environmental permitting window, making it the most appropriate time and location for this enhancement.
+This is an optional discretionary element not formally included in the final project at this time.

+UPDATE: The parking lot as proposed has been removed from the project and alternative options for offsetting the parking lost by the dike upgrade will be considered.
 Why has a parking lot been added to the design?
 The proposed parking lot adjacent to the hand boat launch is an optional element and is being removed from the project.
 We’ve read a lot of feedback opposing the proposed parking lot favouring maintaining the wooded area as-is.
 The City appreciates the feedback and wants the community to know that every voice matters.
 Raising the dike to protect the community will impact on-street parking on the dike side of 12th avenue.
 The project team will work to develop alternative options for addressing this change.

 As those design options develop, we will continue to inform the public by updating our Let’s Talk project page and bring these ideas to the advisory committee for discussion.